pfederi/fitbit-sup/README.md

 - Disable touchscreen while activity is running

 ## Updates
+### Release 2.1
+- Updated to SDK 4.0.1.
+App ready for Versa 2

 ### Release 2.0.2
 - Fixed a bug where touch didn't work on exercises